Corby railway station

-Corby railway station, owned by Network Rail and managed by East Midlands Railway, is in Corby, Northamptonshire, England.
-The current station, opened on 23 February 2009, replaces an earlier one dating from 1879, first closed on 18 April 1966 but reopened between 1987 and 1990.
+Corby railway station serves the town of Corby, in Northamptonshire, England.
+It is owned by Network Rail and managed by East Midlands Railway.
+The current station was opened on 23 February 2009, replacing the original entity which was open between 1879 and 1966; it had reopened temporarily between 1987 and 1990.

 Plans for the current station, opposite the original, were approved in late 2007.
-It opened with just one daily train each way on Mondays to Fridays.
-The full current service of hourly trains to and from London began on 27 April 2009, after East Midlands Trains had taken delivery of the additional trains needed for its implementation.
+It opened with just one daily train each way on Mondays to Fridays; a service of hourly trains to and from London began on 27 April 2009, after East Midlands Trains had taken delivery of the additional trains needed for its implementation.

 History

 The Midland Railway opened Corby station in 1879.
 It was on the Nottingham direct line of the Midland Railway between Kettering and Nottingham, serving Corby, Oakham and Melton Mowbray, instead of Market Harborough, Leicester and Loughborough.
 The station was initially named "Weldon and Corby" to avoid confusion with Corby Glen station in Lincolnshire, which closed in 1959.
 British Railways (BR) withdrew passenger services from all stations on the Oakham to Kettering Line, including Corby, in May 1967.
 For some decades, Corby was one of the largest towns in Europe without a railway station (claimed as the largest in an episode of Series C of BBC TV show QI in 2005).

 BR kept the Oakham to Kettering line through Corby open for freight and as a diversionary route.
 It reduced the southern end of the line, from Glendon Junction (near Kettering) to Corby, to single track in 1986 after the closure of the town's steel works saw freight traffic levels decline.
 On 13 April 1987, a passenger service of 11 shuttle trains daily between Corby and Kettering, usually operated by a single DMU, was reintroduced with local council subsidy.
+There was an increased service on Saturday, but no service on Sundays.
 More than 100,000 people used the service within the first 12 months and an extension to Leicester was proposed.
 However, the service became unreliable and the council withdrew its subsidy, leading Network Southeast to withdraw the service on 2 June 1990.